justingolden21/desktopclock/README.md

 When adding a language, add it to `supportedLangs` in `consts.js` (and also add screenshots).
 Also, the language name must be added to each other language json file.

 When adding a page, add it to cache in `service-worker.js` and validPages in `data/consts.js`.
 Also add SEO data and add it to `Nav`.
 Add shortcut to `manifest.webmanifest.js`.
+Add page to `sitemap.xml.js`.

 ### Enviornments